marufdsi/Computer-Graphics-Project/README.md

 This project provides an interactive navigation of two floors of a building.
 - Initial position is in front of elevator.
-- Walk inside elevator to switch floor.
+- Walk inside elevator or stair to switch floor.
+Since only two floors are modeled so far, the floors are directly switched.
 - WASD to move forward, left, backward, right
 - ER to change the motion speed, E: speeding, R: slowing down
 - CZ to Crouch or Prone, could see from different viewing position, SPACE to jump